The world of SEO can be a very hard place to get noticed. Especially if you’re a start-up or a small business.

-For meta data this is just trying different variations of page titles, meta descriptions and H1 tags.
+For metadata this is just trying different variations of page titles, meta descriptions and H1 tags.
 We monitor the impact of CTR (click through rate) of search results and see if they have had a positive impact.

 Other on-site optimisations can include schema implementation where relevant and ensuring a strong internal link profile.
 Again, sorry if I have lost you there.

-Within our SEO package we also add CRO elements.
-So, when we review landing pages, we also look at layout, what things are missing that could improve conversions?
+Within our SEO package, we also add CRO elements.
+So, when we review landing pages, we also look at the layout, what things are missing that could improve conversions?
 Reviews, testimonials etc. Is there anything we can do to improve the time spend on the page; can we add a video?